March 2026 DRAFT Minutes

 The PC have been pressing for speed limit reduction and/or traffic calming measures since the A16 was built, but the representative from LCC at that time stated that the only way you would get that is if there was a fatality.

-Management company who look after the communal space.
+A. Management company who look after the communal space.

 Drainage Board trim their side of the hedge, but wouldn’t cut the top.